-Voters must choose those who have shown that they fear God,
+Voters must choose those who are Virtuous and Moral

 "Those who rule over others must be just, ruling in the fear of God.
 They ought to be so in their private capacity; maintaining a care to exhibit in their conduct towards all they are concerned with, a fair transcript of that fundamental law of the religion of Jesus, as well as eternal rule of natural justice.

 "They must be just in their use of power; confining it within the limits prescribed in the constitution they are under.
 Whatever power they are vested with 'tis delegated to them according to some civil constitution.
 And this, so long as it remains the constitution, they are bound in justice to conform themselves to: To be sure, they ought not to act in violation of any of its main and essential rights.